By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Almost 70 percent of the conventional produce samples contained at least one pesticide.

-- More than 98 percent of the spinach, strawberry, peach, nectarine, and apple samples tested positive for at least one pesticide residue.
+- More than 90 percent of the spinach, kale, strawberry, nectarine, cherries and apple samples tested positive for at least two pesticide residues.

-- Less than 1 percent of avocados tested contained a pesticide.
+- Less than 2 percent of avocado and sweet corn tested contained a pesticide.

-What the Dirty Dozen and Clean 15 Foods Mean for Your Health
+What the Dirty Dozen and Clean Fifteen Foods Mean for Your Health

 Generally, the best diet is a wholly organic one, and this is particularly true when it comes to produce.
 Organic fruits and vegetables—fruit, especially—not only have a lower pesticide load, but studies confirm they are higher in natural antioxidants, the compounds linked to reduced risk of many common diseases.